szpajder/libacars/doc/PROG_GUIDE.md

   applications need this information to decode application layer data correctly and unambiguously.
 A value of `LA_MSG_DIR_AIR2GND` indicates that the message has been transmitted by an aircraft while `LA_MSG_DIR_GND2AIR` indicates transmission from ground station.
 For most media types this information can be read from lower layer headers.
-The only exception for this is Plain Old ACARS on VHF, where the direction can be guessed only from the value of block ID field, which means the ACARS header has to be decoded first.
+The only exception for this is Plain Old ACARS on VHF, where the direction can be determined only from the value of block ID field, which means the ACARS header has to be decoded first.
 For this reason, there is a third value `LA_MSG_DIR_UNKNOWN`.
-It tells `la_acars_parse()` to guess the direction automatically.
+It tells `la_acars_parse()` to determine the direction automatically.

 - `la_acars_parse()` (and other protocol parsers too) returns a pointer to a `la_proto_node` structure which is the root of the decoded protocol tree.
 In